gregorwolf/pg-beershop/README.md

 `npm run start:docker`

 Then open [http://localhost:8080/](http://localhost:8080/) and login by selecting System *PostgreSQL*, Username *postgres* and Password *postgres*.
 Create a new database *beershop* using the *Create database* link.
-Then execute the SQL commands you find in beershop.sql.
+Then execute the SQL commands you find in *beershop.sql*.

 Now you can start the CAP application by using:

 `cds run`

-Then open http://localhost:4004/beershop/Beers in the browser and you should see:
+Then open <http://localhost:4004/beershop/Beers> in the browser and you should see:

 ```JSON
 {